The Uncertainty Principle in the Presence of Quantum Memory

 In the 1970s and 80s, Wiesner~\cite{Wiesner70}, and Bennett and Brassard~\cite{BB84} proposed new cryptographic protocols based on quantum theory, most famously the BB84 quantum key distribution protocol~\cite{BB84}.
 Their intuition for security lay in the uncertainty principle.
-In spite of providing the initial intuition, the majority of security proofs to date have been founded on entanglement distillation and privacy amplification (see e.g.~\cite{DEJMPS, LoCha99, ShoPre00, christandl-2004, RenKoe05, RRthesis}), rather than the uncertainty principle~\cite{koashi-2005}.
-In any cryptographic task, in order to prove security against a technologically unbounded eavesdropper, it is necessary to allow the eavesdropper access to a quantum memory.
-We therefore anticipate the use of our uncertainty relation in this field.
-By way of illustration, we discuss its potential application for the task of quantum key distribution.
+In spite of providing the initial intuition, the majority of security proofs to date have not involved uncertainty relations (see e.g.~\cite{DEJMPS, LoCha99, ShoPre00, christandl-2004, RenKoe05, RRthesis}), although~\cite{koashi-2005} provides a notable exception.
+The obstacle for the use of the uncertainty principle is quickly identified: a full proof of security must take into account a technologically unbounded eavesdropper, i.e.\ one who potentially has access to a quantum memory.
+In the following, we explain how to use our main result,~\eqref{eq:main}, to overcome this obstacle and derive a simple bound on the key rate.